Case Study

 The Impact

-Growth was reframed away from reach and toward continuity.
-Rather than chasing moments, Armani focused on keeping fans connected.
+Growth focus shifted from reach to continuity.
+Rather than chasing moments, Armani focused on keeping fans connected with content franchises and fandom activations.
 This influenced content design, success metrics, and support for future releases.
 Each social channel now has a distinct role, sustaining engagement.